vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_vch_options.md

 Forces `vic-machine upgrade` to ignore warnings and continue with the upgrade of a VCH.
 Errors such as an incorrect compute resource still cause the upgrade to fail.

 If your vSphere environment uses untrusted, self-signed certificates, you can use the `--force` option to upgrade a VCH without providing the thumbprint of the vCenter Server or ESXi host in the `thumbprint` option.
+It is not recommended to use `--force` to bypass thumbprint verification in production environments as this exposes VCHs to the risk of man-in-the-middle attacks.

 <pre>--force</pre>